pfehrmann/ML-Example-Steps/README.md

 Visit [Microsoft](https://www.microsoft.com/en-us/download/details.aspx?id=54765) and download the dataset.
 Unpack it to somwhere.
 You will have to move files from this directory in the next step.

 ## Step 2 - Training Data vs Test Data
+You can do this step manually or use the ``util.py`` script provided.

 The dataset does not come with separated training and test data.
 The separation of these two types of data is crucial, so do that now.
 Create a directory structure like this:
 ```
 .